 One More Stop

 One of the trip’s highlights was one lunch at Rooney’s Irish Pub in eclectic and funky Orcutt (next door to Santa Maria).
 While I have never been a huge fan of pub food (breaded fish and chips?
 Beer?!!)
 I was so excited that not only does Rooney’s specify GF dishes, and offer gluten-free beer, but, as soon as our rock star waitress, April, heard I am allergic, she quickly noted for the chefs to switch their gloves while they prepared my food.
 My plate of choice?
 One of their famous dishes…their fish tacos.

 I was just as perplexed as you must be right now.
 Amazing fish tacos at an Irish pub.
 Owner, Tim Rooney, loves to keep the atmosphere as fun as he does their menu selections, and prides himself on their beloved dishes, many not as “traditional” as you may think (they even have some Thai inspired plates!).

 And, what’s a pub without some music?
-Rooney’s hosts several bands (including local favorites, 80’s cover band The Molly Ringwald Project) throughout the month in addition to their great playlists going during the day; while we were there, it was a terrific 90’s invasion of old classics from the likes of The Goo Goo Dolls and Matchbox 20.
+Rooney’s hosts several bands (including local favorites, 80’s cover band The Molly Ringwald Project) throughout the month in addition to their great playlists going during the day.
+While we were there, it was a terrific 90’s invasion from the likes of The Goo Goo Dolls and Matchbox 20.